Motutapu is a Treasure Island

 Safe anchorages for private boats include Wharf Bay, Ocean Beach and Calypso Bay.

 Motutapu Island is accessible to experienced kayakers.
 It takes approximately three hours to kayak to Home Bay.
 Several kayak operators offer kayak rentals and guided kayak tours to Motutapu.
 See the Commercial Operators section.

 Know before you go

-- Food and drink - at times the Motutapu Restoration Trust opens the Reid Homestead at Home Bay and has drinks and food available, otherwise there is nowhere to buy food and drink on Motutapu
+- Food and drink - at times the Motutapu Restoration Trust opens the Reid Homestead at Home Bay and has drinks and food available, otherwise there is nowhere else to buy food and drink on Motutapu